-Clean Energy and Power Project Spotlight
+Clean Energy and Domestic Manufacturing Project Spotlight

-Solvay Battery-Grade PVDF Manufacturing Facility
+Solvay Battery Manufacturing Facility

-Overview: \$178 million in Department of Energy grant funds will help Solvay Specialty Polymers USA, LLC build a new battery-grade polyvinylidene fluoride (PVDF) facility in Augusta, GA, to supply the needs of the North American electric vehicle (EV) and energy storage markets.
+The Department of Energy has awarded Solvay \$178 million to build a new batterygrade polyvinylidene fluoride (PVDF) facility in Augusta, GA, to supply the needs of the North American electric vehicle (EV) and energy storage markets.
 PVDF enables EV batteries to go farther on a single charge and enhances battery durability.
 The planned project has the potential to provide enough PVDF to supply over 5 million EV batteries per year at full capacity, and create more than 500 local construction and 100 highly skilled manufacturing jobs.
 Solvay will also partner with local universities to recruit disadvantaged STEM majors.